abhishekchamarti/abhishekchamarti/README.md

-# Venkat Sai Abhishek's Learning Journey
 # About Me
 Hello there!
 I'm Venkat Sai Abhishek, a passionate Data Engineer on a mission to constantly enhance my skills and explore new horizons in the realms of data engineering, cybersecurity, and web development.

-What I Do
+#What I Do
 Professionally: I currently work as a Data Engineer, where I leverage my skills to design and implement robust data solutions.

-Interests: My curiosity extends beyond data engineering.
+#Interests: My curiosity extends beyond data engineering.
 I'm keenly interested in cybersecurity, fascinated by the ever-evolving landscape of threats and countermeasures.
 Additionally, I'm venturing into the world of web development to broaden my skill set.

-Why This Repository?
+#Why This Repository?
 This GitHub repository serves as a documentation hub for my learning journey.
 Here, you'll find:

-Projects: I'll be sharing the projects I'm working on, demonstrating the practical application of my skills.
+#Projects: I'll be sharing the projects I'm working on, demonstrating the practical application of my skills.

 Learning Resources: I'll curate a list of valuable resources that I come across during my learning process.
 Feel free to explore them and join me on this educational adventure.